Hafsa0104/movie-explorer/README.md

 ### View

-Responsible primarily for:
+View are responsible primarily for:

 * Rendering UI
 * Displaying data
 * Connecting user interactions to ViewModel actions
 * Accessibility markup

-Views should not contain direct API or Firebase calls.
+Views do not make direct OMDb or Firebase calls.

 ### ViewModel